Play Live Radio

 Biotech company Amgen broke ground on a $600 million new facility in Thousand Oaks on Thursday.

-It’s being called one of the largest private investments in Ventura County history.
+It’s being called one of the largest private investments in the history of Ventura County.

 "What this building — we call it the Science and Innovation Building — means for us is that we'll continue to facilitate the collaboration between our research scientists and our process development engineers, and manufacturing professionals," said Estaban Santos, Global Operations head for Amgen.
 "We hope to turn great and amazing discoveries from our research labs into medicines that can actually help patients."